FAQ

 Q: Why do you have so few definite figures on your site, for instance about weapons power?

 A: As sad as it is, especially power and energy figures from dialogues and reference books are subject to vary considerably.
 Sometimes power and energy are even confused with each other.
 If we also take visual evidence into account, the figures will make even less sense.
 The dilemma is that with this contradictory evidence we can't tell how strong a phaser beam or photon torpedo actually is, neither in the fictional universe nor in the real world.
-Here and here are a few general considerations.
+The articles on Power & Propulsion and Weapons include a few general considerations.

 Q: The length of the Negh'Var class on your site is wrong.
 It should be 685m, and not 682m.